Columbia University: Student life

 In 2020, Columbia University's student population was 31,455 (8,842 students in undergraduate programs and 22,613 in postgraduate programs), with 45% of the student population identifying themselves as a minority.
 Twenty-six percent of students at Columbia have family incomes below $60,000.
 16% of students at Columbia receive Federal Pell Grants, which mostly go to students whose family incomes are below $40,000.
 Seventeen percent of students are the first member of their family to attend a four-year college.

-On-campus housing is guaranteed for all four years as an undergraduate.
-Columbia College and the Fu Foundation School of Engineering and Applied Science (also known as SEAS or Columbia Engineering) share housing in the on-campus residence halls.
-First-year students usually live in one of the large residence halls situated around South Lawn: Carman Hall, Furnald Hall, Hartley Hall, John Jay Hall, or Wallach Hall (originally Livingston Hall).
-Upperclassmen participate in a room selection process, wherein students can pick to live in a mix of either corridor- or apartment-style housing with their friends.
-The Columbia University School of General Studies, Barnard College and graduate schools have their own apartment-style housing in the surrounding neighborhood.

 Columbia University is home to many fraternities, sororities, and co-educational Greek organizations.
 Approximately 10–15% of undergraduate students are associated with Greek life.
 Many Barnard women also join Columbia sororities.
 There has been a Greek presence on campus since the establishment in 1836 of the Delta chapter of Alpha Delta Phi.